 We encourage employees to report and submit gifts received to the Company.
-While it is not mandatory to submit small gifts, gifts of over US\$150 must be submitted immediately to the compliance department of the Company.
+While it is not mandatory to submit small gifts, gifts of over US\$150 must be submitted immediately to the Administration Department of the Company, including but not limited to cash, discount cards & vouchers, digital currency, goods and services.